Las Vegas, Nevada

 Badge Pickup

 I came in a day early because there were a bunch of events for Black Lotus people on Thursday.
 Badge pickup began at noon, so that's when we went in.
-When I first arrived I attempted to go upstairs to the Black Lotus lounge only to be told that I needed to pick up my badge first downstairs.
-I went downstairs, didn't see a dedicated line for Black Lotus, so I got in the regular line, luckily it wasn't that long since we were still quite early.
-When I got to the front after 10-20 minutes I was told that actually I needed to go upstairs.
-I was a little annoyed at this, but left and went upstairs and made it into the lounge without further issue.
-I arrived, checked in pretty easily, got my swag and sat down to build my sealed pool.
+There was a little confusion about where Black Lotus people were supposed to pick up their badges but I managed to sort it out.
+I made my way to the lounge, checked in pretty easily, got my swag and sat down to build my sealed pool.
 There was a lot of confusion about how the "progressive sealed" worked, something-something two games per day, get a collector booster? but could we add the collector booster to our sealed pool?
 What about these other collector boosters in with my swag?
 Also the sealed was only four packs?
-We also got a mystery booster pack, but it was unclear whether that was for the progressive sealed either, and the staff members didn't have a ton of answers.
+We also got a mystery booster pack, but it was unclear whether that was for the progressive sealed either.
 I built my pool out of just the four packs, but being particularly socially awkward, I didn't really know what to do with myself afterwards, there were a few hours before the build-a-plane panel.
 The next day we got a card for tracking sealed games.
 I would've loved this on Thursday, since this would've given me a bit more of an incentive to challenge people.
-As it was, I was a little lost, so I went around and picked up pack wrappers and helped direct people to the land stations since they were a little hard to find.
+As it was, I was a little lost, so I went around and picked up pack wrappers and helped direct people to the land stations.
 Eventually a super friendly and regular Black Lotus badge purchaser explained the sealed to me, based on what it had been like at previous events, and played against me.
 He gave me a few of the ins and outs of the badge in general as well.

 It's About the Gathering

 Matt Tabak came by and challenged people to a game of "Magic Timelines", there was a deck of cards that had events from Magic's history on the front side, and the date they happened on the back.
 When you drew a card you were supposed to place it on the table in the appropriate location between other cards, temporally.
 It was very cool.
 We all got a mystery booster pack for participating and the winner got a final fantasy play booster.
 Another player in the lounge recognized me and asked me a judge question about Vincent's Limit Break, which I happily answered.
 I then awkwardly derped around in the lounge for a bit until I found a commander pod of three looking for a fourth and started up a game.
 We played until the "build-a-plane" panel started, and then kept playing during the panel.
-I didn't find this terribly interesting, but I'm also not a huge fan of panels in general.
-I don't think I can share specific details about the created planes but one was Secret Lair themed and was named "The Queue" and the other was LGS themed revolving around the "toxic" mechanic.
+I didn't find this panel terribly interesting, but I'm also not a huge fan of panels in general.
+One of the created planes was Secret Lair themed and was named "The Queue" and the other was LGS themed plane revolving around the "toxic" mechanic.
 The panel was a fairly entertaining backdrop for our commander game.

 A Blocker's Dilemma